 Use this feature to set the controller Ethernet port configuration.
-Customer
+Customer doesn't need to create a reserved space on the arrays before the Ethernet port and HTTP service working.

 5.5.7.1 DHCP Function

 DHCP (Dynamic Host Configuration Protocol) is a protocol that lets network administrators manage centrally and automate the assignment of IP (Internet Protocol) configurations on a computer network.
 When using the Internet's set of protocols (TCP/IP), in order for a computer system to communicate to another computer system it needs a unique IP address.
 Without DHCP, the IP address must be entered manually at each computer system.
 DHCP lets a network administrator supervise and distribute IP addresses from a central point.
 The purpose of DHCP is to provide the automatic (dynamic) allocation of IP client configurations for a specific time period (called a lease period) and to eliminate the work necessary to administer a large IP network.